Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Data

 \subsection{Field Data}

-The \acrshort{owls} team conducted a week-long field test of the integrated science instruments, \acrshort{osia}, and compute hardware at Mono Lake, CA. Mono Lake is a common analog site for ocean worlds due to its high salinity --- a characteristic that is also in water sampled from Enceladus or Europa \citep{mora2022detection, ferreira2018analysis}.
-The primary objective of the \acrshort{osia} team at the field test was to characterize \acrshort{osia} performance in a field setting and better understand where future development was needed for mission infusion.
-The secondary objective was to use the \acrshortpl{asdp} generated by the \acrshort{osia} to assist the science and instrument teams to quickly identify and analyze the collected water for any biosignatures.
-While scientists and instrument operators had immediate access to the observations collected each day, the sheer volume of data collected meant the \acrshort{osia} system remained the fastest method to detect biosignatures, identify any instrument issues, and generate a report to facilitate planning for the next day.
+The \acrshort{owls} team conducted a week-long field test of the integrated science instruments, \acrshort{osia}, and compute hardware at Mono Lake, CA. Mono Lake is a common analog site for ocean worlds, notable for its high salinity as would be anticipated in samples from Enceladus or Europa \citep{mora2022detection, ferreira2018analysis}.
+Our team's primary objective was to characterize \acrshort{osia} performance in a field setting and determine where future development is needed for mission infusion. \ed{These results are described in Section \ref{sec:results_field}}.
+Our secondary objective was to use the generated \acrshortpl{asdp} to assist the science and instrument teams to quickly identify and analyze any biosignatures in collected lake water.
+Each sampling day consisted of collecting water samples early in the morning from Mono Lake's Station 6 \citep{humayoun2003depth}, recording raw data with the six \acrshort{owls} instruments throughout the day, and applying \acrshort{osia} to analyze recordings in the evening.
+While scientists and instrument operators had immediate access to each observations, the sheer volume of data collected meant the \acrshort{osia} system remained the fastest method to detect biosignatures, identify any instrument issues, and generate a report to facilitate planning for the next day.

-The field campaign consisted of four days of collecting and analyzing water samples from Mono Lake.
-The daily cadence included collecting water samples early in the morning from Mono Lake's Station 6 \citep{humayoun2003depth}, recording raw data with the six \acrshort{owls} instruments, applying \acrshort{osia} in the evening to search for biosignatures, and reviewing results with the science team.
-In general, the particle density of the water samples was extremely high.
+\ed{At the field side}, the particle density of the water samples was extremely high.
 This led to many particle overlaps within the \acrshort{dhm} data.
 However, the proportion of those particles exhibiting autofluorescence varied widely.
-Water collected at 5m contained many autofluorescent particles, while water collected at 35m was approximately 25 times less dense.
+Water collected at 5m contained many autofluorescent particles, while water collected at 35m was approximately 23 times less dense.
 Presumably, this difference was due to fewer photosynthetic organisms in the deeper (low-light) conditions.
 After repeatedly detecting high particle densities for the first three days, the science team prepared a diluted sample on the last day of field work.
 Unfortunately, an instrument issue prevented that data from being recorded properly.
 Section \ref{sec:results_field} describes results from the field test in detail.